Space sector reforms not aimed at privatising ISRO: Chairman K Sivan | Business

 However, there was no mechanism available in the country to extend technology and infrastructure support to them.
 Also there was no regulatory mechanism to control the private sector activities, so an institutional mechanism has been created as part of reform.

 Launching a small satellite is another area where there is a huge projected demand and some startups are interacting with ISRO at an advanced stage and may launch very soon.
-According to ISRO officials, more than 500 industries are currently involved in activities such as the production of components and more than 80 percent of the launch vehicle, and 60 percent of the spacecraft budget is spent on the industry.
+According to ISRO officials, more than 500 industries are currently involved in activities such as production of components and more than 80 per cent of the launch vehicle and 60 per cent of the spacecraft budget is spent on industry.

-Scientific Secretary to ISRO, R Uma Maheshwaran said the participation of the private sector in end-end space activities is definitely a strategy to expand the space economy.
-Noting that the private sector is much eager now, he said a lot of people are coming forward to make launch vehicles, and satellites and providing space-based services.
+Scientific Secretary to ISRO, R Uma Maheshwaran said participation of the private sector in end-end space activities is definitely a strategy to expand the space economy.
+Noting that the private sector is much eager now, he said a lot of people are coming forward to make launch vehicles, and satellites and providing space based services.

 Uma Maheshwaran also said a mechanism is required regarding the indulgence of the private sector and for this, enactment of the space activity bill is a primary requisite.
 "It (bill) is almost in its final shape now, we have presented it to the Ministry (PMO) for inter-ministerial consultation and we feel that very soon it will be approved by the Cabinet and presented to the Parliament for making it an act.

 The opening of the space sector in India will have its impact globally, and also all sectors in India, he said adding that ".. this is an opportunity to increase volume and quality in extraordinary ways."
-Suggesting that space may well become the new "gold rush", Anand Mahindra said though India has an established and credible space program, its share of the market is minuscule and he was sure that beginning now it will change with the entry of the private sector. "... it is our opportunity to level the playing field, by leveraging our competitive advantages and we have to seize it now," he said while admitting that industry and private sector are often "uneasy bedfellows", but we have to make these reforms work as it is the best way forward".
+Suggesting that space may well become the new "gold rush", Anand Mahindra said though India has an established and credible space programme, its share of the market is miniscule and he was sure that beginning now it will change with the entry of the private sector. "... it is our opportunity to level the playing field, by leveraging our competitive advantages and we have to seize it now," he said, while admitting that industry and public sector are often "uneasy bedfellows", but we have to make these reforms work as it is the best way forward".

-Sunil Mittal stressed on the need for the policy on participation of the private sector in the space program to be "light-touch" but said it should be very strong on security, foreign policy aspects and some of the guidelines need to be very clear so that industry participants know how to operate within the policy framework.
+Sunil Mittal stressed on the need for the policy on participation of private sector in space programme to be "light-touch" but said it should be very strong on security, foreign policy aspects and some of the guidelines need to be very clear so that industry participants know how to operate within the policy framework.